elsheikh21/neural-appnp-wsd/README.md

-# Extending EWISER with EACL 2021 & APPNP
+# Extending EWISER with EACL 2021 & APPNP & Syntagmatic Edges

 This repo hosts my work for my masters program thesis in NLP, Under the supervision of Prof. Roberto Navigli and PhD.
 Michele Bevilacqua.
-Trying to break the State of the Art (SOTA) in Word Sense Disambiguation (WSD) task by integrating EWISER approach with Framing WSD as multilabel classification problem by Simone Cantone and applying Approximate Personalized Propagation of Neural Predictions .
-The SOTA model achieved 79.0% on WSD Unified Evaluation framework.
+Trying to break the State of the Art (SOTA) in Word Sense Disambiguation (WSD) task by integrating EWISER approach with Framing WSD as multilabel classification problem by Simone Cantone and applying Approximate Personalized Propagation of Neural Predictions.
+The SOTA model achieved by EWISER was 79.2% and by EACL 2021 paper by Simone Cantone was 80.2% both were evaluated on WSD Unified Evaluation framework.

 ---